 Jose A. Arjona-Medina, Michael Gillhofer, Michael Widrich, Thomas Unterthiner, Johannes Brandstetter, and Sepp Hochreiter

-Source code and demos are available at github/rudder.
+Source code and demos are available on GitHub.

 An extended discussion is available in a JKU news post on RUDDER.

 Advances in Neural Information Processing Systems 32 (NeurIPS 2019), 13566; e-print also at arXiv:1806.07857v3, 2019-09-10.